 Some cat owners may feel that they can leave a bowl of food out and their cat will be fine.
 We don’t recommend doing so.
 If there was a health emergency,cats can take a quick turn for the worse.
 They also really do appreciate human interaction.
 By following these suggestions, you will be well on your way to finding the perfect cat sitter for your feline friend.

-With over 14,000 visits under our belt, we are your neighborhood pro’s in pet care.
+With over 14,000 visits under our belt, we are your neighborhood professionals when it comes to kitty care.
 Remember to include us in your search, you can find us at totallytailspetcare.com.
 We look forward to caring for your kitty and hope to hear from you soon!